symbol/symbol-docs/source/guides/metadata/updating-metadata-entries.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

 B)  You can achieve the same result with less effort using the ``MetadataService``.
-Behind the scenes, the **NEM2-SDK** handles the complexity of updating metadata entries.
+Behind the scenes, the |sdk| handles the complexity of updating metadata entries.

 .. example-code::